gwrong/GuessThatSubreddit/README.md

 # GuessThatSubreddit
-Web app where you try to guess the subreddit
+Web application where you try to guess the subreddit (a community of www.reddit.com) given a random comment.

 Moved to a private repo for proprietary reasons